codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 `--enable-git-providers --provider github --repo <repo_url> --git-token <git-runtime-token>`

 where:
-* `--enable-git-providers` indicates that you are not using the default Git provider for the runtime.
+* `--enable-git-providers` (required), indicates that you are not using the default Git provider for the runtime.
-* `--provider github` defines GitHub Enterprise as the Git provider for the runtime and the account.
+* `--provider github` (required), defines GitHub Enterprise as the Git provider for the runtime and the account.
-* `--repo <repo_url>` is the `HTTPS` clone URL of the Git repository for the runtime installation, including the `.git` suffix.
+* `--repo <repo_url>` (required), is the `HTTPS` clone URL of the Git repository for the runtime installation, including the `.git` suffix.
 Copy the clone URL for HTTPS from your GitHub Enterprise website (see [Cloning with HTTPS URLs](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories#cloning-with-https-urls){:target="\_blank"}).
   If the repo doesn't exist, copy an existing clone URL and change the name of the repo.
 Codefresh creates the repository during runtime installation.
   Repo URL format: